Quantcast

 Ozempic, the brand name for Semaglutide, is a medication approved for the treatment of type-2 diabetes.
 Manufactured by Novo Nordisk, it belongs to a class of drugs known as GLP-1 receptor agonists.
 This medication is designed to help lower blood-sugar levels and has also been found to contribute significantly to weight loss.

 It is administered via injection once per week, which makes it easy and convenient to administer compared to daily diabetes treatments.
-The dual benefits of blood sugar regulation and weight loss make Ozempic an attractive option for people managing these interconnected health problems.
+The claimed benefits of blood sugar regulation and weight loss make Ozempic an attractive option for people managing these interconnected health problems.

 How does Ozempic work?